bourumir-wyngs/rs-opw-kinematics/README.md

     // In which position to show the robot on startup let intial_angles = [173., -8., -94., 6., 83., 207.];

-    // Boundaries for XYZ drawbars in visualizaiton GUI let tcp_box: [RangeInclusive<f64>; 3] = [-2.0..=2.0, -2.0..=2.0, 1.0..=2.0];
+    // Boundaries for XYZ drawbars in visualization GUI let tcp_box: [RangeInclusive<f64>; 3] = [-2.0..=2.0, -2.0..=2.0, 1.0..=2.0];

     visualization::visualize_robot(robot, intial_angles, tcp_box);